melanchall/drywetmidi/Docs/articles/playback/Current-time-watching.md

 PlaybackCurrentTimeWatcher.Instance.PollingInterval = TimeSpan.FromMilliseconds(50);
 ```

 Please don't set too small intervals.
-Polling interval defines how often [CurrentTimeChanged](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher.CurrentTimeChanged) event will be fired.
-If you want to pause firing the event, call [Stop](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher.Stop) method.
+Polling interval defines how often the [CurrentTimeChanged](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher.CurrentTimeChanged) event will be fired.
+If you want to pause firing the event, call the [Stop](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher.Stop) method.

-When your application is about to close, dispose watcher to kill the internal timer:
+When your application is about to close, dispose of watcher to kill the internal timer:

 ```csharp
 PlaybackCurrentTimeWatcher.Instance.Dispose();